owncloud-archive/documentation/admin_manual/enterprise_ios_app/publishing_ios_app.rst

 your account on `<https://customer.owncloud.com/owncloud>`_.

 The process for digitally signing your branded iOS app involves a large number of steps, which are detailed in this chapter over several pages.
-Follow them exactly and in order, as Apple has specific requirements which must be met.
+It is an insanely over-complicated incomprehensible process that will make you weep and break things in frustration, thanks to Apple's requirements.
+But it can be done-- follow these instructions exactly and in order, and you will have a nice branded iOS app that you can distribute to your users.

 Prerequisites
 =============